How to Apply for Grants

 We value the opportunity to partner with your organization on this work to improve the community we all treasure.

 Step 2: You email us.
 Due to the coronavirus pandemic, staff is currently working remotely.
 Please email [email protected] to discuss your funding needs and to receive the application.
-Current deadline for grant applications is October 1, 2020.
+Our current cycle is now closed.
+Our next deadline for grant applications is October 1, 2021.

 Step 3: You complete your grant application online; include your organization’s current operating budget and last year’s final budget; and a list of your organization’s board of directors.
 Applications must be submitted through the online grant portal by 11:59 PM on the day of the deadline.